publiccodenet/about/activities/staff-management/expense.md

 ## How to request reimbursement for staff

-1. Log in to your NMBRS account.
+1. Log in to your Tentoo NMBRS ESS (employee self service) account.
 If you haven't received a login, email <hr@publiccode.net> - you'll also need this to see your payslips!
 2. Open the menu and select 'Mutation Forms'.
 3. Press 'New mutation form' and select 'Expense declaration' from the menu.
 4. In the form under type select: